backstage/backstage/CONTRIBUTING.md

 ## Contribute to Storybook

-We think the best way to ensure different Plugins provide a consistent experience is through a solid set of reusable UI/UX components.
+We think the best way to ensure different plugins provide a consistent experience is through a solid set of reusable UI/UX components.
 Backstage uses [Storybook](http://storybook.backstage.io).

 Either help us [create new components](https://github.com/spotify/backstage/labels/help%20wanted) or improve stories for the existing ones (look for files with `*.stories.tsx`).

 ## Submit Feedback

-The best way to send feedback is to file an issue at https://github.com/spotify/backstage/issues.
+The best way to send feedback is to file [an issue](https://github.com/spotify/backstage/issues).

 If you are proposing a feature: